 The Executive Committee (ExeC) is a senior advisory body that supports the Centre Director and the Centre to achieve its purpose.
-The ExeC is comprised of the Centre Director, Centre Deputy Director, Centre Manager, and all the Node Leaders from Monash, University of Melbourne, University of Wollongong and WEHI.
-The purpose of the ExeC is to provide support and strategic advice to the Centre Director to support the day-to-day operations of the Centre through policy development, risk management, and the review, and monitoring of progress and performance of the CCEMMP.
+The ExeC is comprised of the Centre Director, Centre Deputy Director, Centre Manager, all the Node Leaders from Monash, University of Melbourne, University of Wollongong and WEHI, and an elected student representative (For 2023, Qinghao Ou).
+The purpose of the ExeC is to provide support and strategic advice to the Centre Director to support the day-to-day operations of the Centre through policy development, risk management, and the review, and monitoring of progress and performance of the CCeMMP.